 Other conditions that may cause Backache

 Spondylitis and Ankylosing Spondylitis

 Spondylitis is inflammation of the vertebrae that could be caused by genetic factors, an infection, chemicals or other agents.
-If pain is confined to a particular nerve level, this treatment can be done.
+If the pain is confined to a particular nerve level, then treatment can be done.

 Osteoarthritis is inflammation of the joints that causes pain and swelling.
 An untreated swollen joint can lead to permanent damage.
-Osteoarthritis or degenerative joint disease can be caused by ageing or repetitive injury and leads to damage of cartilage and bone.
-Arthritis may also be caused by the immune system attacking the body (auto immune disease) such as in Rheumatoid arthritis.
+Osteoarthritis or degenerative joint disease can be caused by aging or repetitive injury and leads to damage of cartilage and bone.
+Arthritis may also be caused by the immune system attacking the body (autoimmune disease) such as in Rheumatoid arthritis.